YXY-xiaomianyang/Distance-Coding-Diversity-DCD-/README.md

-This is the matlab code of calculating the DCD feature image for an image.
+We have provided Python, matlab and IDL code to calculate the DCD of an image.